Two students sitting outside of Bohn Hall on one of the rocks.

 Information Designated Contact Person

-The Montclair State University Police Department will inform the listed contact person of a missing resident student within 24 hours of receiving a missing person report.
+The Montclair State University Police Department will inform the listed contact person of a missing student within 24 hours of receiving a missing person report.

-PART II: STUDENT DINING SERVICES AGREEMENT
+PART II: RESIDENT STUDENT DINING SERVICES AGREEMENT FOR THE 2024-2025 ACADEMIC YEAR

 TERMS OF THE AGREEMENT

-Students living in traditional residence halls are required to maintain a Residential Meal Plan.
+Resident students living in traditional residence halls are required to maintain a Residential Meal Plan.

 Traditional Hall Residents (<30 credit hours)